-This applies no matter the occasion, but offering guests a “carrot” to stay with you during a particular season or holiday can go a long way.
+Providing an incentive is crucial no matter the occasion, but offering guests a "carrot" to stay with you during a particular season or holiday can go a long way.
 Incentives come in all shapes and sizes.
-Whether you’re offering special pricing, seasonal packages, or hosting holiday events, these things stick in the travelers’ minds as they plan their vacation.
+Whether you're offering special pricing, seasonal packages, or hosting holiday events, these things stick in the travelers' minds as they plan their vacation.

 The Esmeralda Inn, Restaurant, & Spa

-The Esmeralda Inn & Restaurant has a restaurant and their regular dinner hours are Tuesday through Saturday.
+The Esmeralda Inn & Restaurant has a restaurant, and their regular dinner hours are Tuesday through Saturday.
 But, when there is a special holiday, like Mother's Day or anything else that falls outside their normal hours, they offer a special "brunch" or holiday menu.

 Fill your rooms quickly with deals that offer special rates for guests.
 Pilgrim’s Inn runs an Autumn Special to fill those gaps in availability before the inn closes for the winter!